Filing a GEICO Insurance Claim

 The insurance company will use this lower medical payment when they determine the value of your claim.
 Your medical bills will appear much lower than they actually were and therefore your injuries will seem less severe.
 Your attorney will not allow this practice to occur and will advise you against agreeing to an assignment of benefits so your rights will still be protected.

 If you are filing a claim with GEICO due to injuries from a car accident, we can help.
 We have assisted thousands of people with their claims and we are here to help you, too.
-Contact the legal team at Michael P. Fleming & Associates, P.C.
+Contact the injury attorney legal team at Michael P. Fleming & Associates, P.C.
 713-221-6800 today to request a free consultation.